 Beneficiaries must properly acknowledge the European Union's contribution in any publications or activities that employ the funds provided.
 Beneficiaries are expected to display the emblem and disclaimer of the European Union on all publications and other products created under the financed action.
-They should also use the BlueLightS visuals where applicable.
+They should also use the BlueLightS as well as the Ocean & Water visuals where applicable.
 Guidelines will be provided to the successful beneficiaries.